What Investors Care About?

 It is really important that you can demonstrate to an investor that everyone in the business is aligned around the product strategy and that you can show how cross functional goals and initiatives are aligned.
 So it is important to define clear corporate goals and objectives that can be cascaded throughout the business.
 This ensures that you:

 - Create an aligned and collaborative organization that shares a common understanding of how the business will create value

 - Ensure the organization remains focused on corporate strategic objectives

 - Maximize ROI for corporate resources and ensure all resources are delivering effectively

 - Enable Sales and Marketing to clearly position the products and solutions to the target market and thereby drive revenue growth

-I have recently spent time running “internal” value proposition workshops with technology companies and the exercise has been enlightening for everyone – particularly those companies that have spent a lot of time focusing on the “execution” rather than the “strategic” part of product management and for those companies that have a requirement for near term investment.
+I have recently spent time running strategic insight gathering and value proposition workshops with companies across multiple industry sectors.
+The exercise has been enlightening for everyone – particularly those companies that have spent a lot of time focusing on the “execution” rather than the “strategic” side of product management and for those companies that have a requirement for near term investment.
 These workshops support the company with the insights that are needed to create a compelling product strategy.